aurelienlair/shell/README.md

-# shell
-Unix shell useful functions
+shell main functions in a nutshell